The Best of Italy: Ultimate Ten Day Italy Itinerary

 Day One

-• Piazza San Marco: This is the main square and epicenter of the (tourist) action.
+- Piazza San Marco: This is the main square and epicenter of the (tourist) action.
 Firstly, there’s the Basilica San Marco.
-It’s free to enter, but be careful what time you go to avoid a long line.
+It’s €3 to enter, but be careful what time you go to avoid a long line.
 I went in the middle of the day when I saw it was shorter, and was in and out in 10 minutes!
-If you’d rather not risk it, you can can book your time slot online during high season for a €2 booking fee.
+If you’d rather not risk it, you can book your time slot online during high season for €6 instead of €3.
 Large bags are not allowed inside, but there’s a free luggage storage the basilica will tell you to use.
 Across from the basilica is the Campanile (the bell tower).
-You can take the elevator up it for €8.
-If you want to skip the line, it’s the same website as the basilica.
+You can take the elevator up it for €10.
+If you want to skip the line, it’s the same website as the basilica, and the price becomes €12.
 There’s also the Doge’s Palace.
-Entry is €25, but only €13 with the 29-year-old Venice Rolling Card I mentioned above.
+Entry is €30 (or €25 if purchased at least 30 days prior!), but only €15 (or €13) with the 29-year-old Venice Rolling Card I mentioned above.
 See the official site for more deets.

-• Bridge of Sighs: This famous bridge is named so because it connects the Doge’s Palace to the prisons.
+- Bridge of Sighs: This famous bridge is named so because it connects the Doge’s Palace to the prisons.
 Legend has it, prisoners sighed while taking one last look over beautiful Venice as they walked through the bridge to their dooms.

-• Rialto Bridge: If you haven’t figured it out by now, Venice has a lot of famous bridges!
+- Rialto Bridge: If you haven’t figured it out by now, Venice has a lot of famous bridges!

-• Accademia Bridge: Hands down, my favorite bridge in Venice because of its amazing view.
+- Accademia Bridge: Hands down, my favorite bridge in Venice because of its amazing view.

 Day Two

-• Take a half-day trip to Burano and Murano: To be frank, I did find this a wee bit overrated.
+- Take a half-day trip to Burano and Murano: To be frank, I did find this a wee bit overrated.
 But maybe I’m just salty because I got bad weather?
 I have a detailed travel guide on how to visit the islands from Venice, as well as what each island is all about.

-• Fondaco dei Tedeschi: This shopping center has a unique rooftop view of Venice and the grand canal.
+- Fondaco dei Tedeschi: This shopping center has a unique rooftop view of Venice and the Grand Canal.
 Though it’s free, you’ll need to book in advance (I recommend at least a day or two prior to get your ideal time slot).
 It’s located right at the edge of the Rialto Bridge on Calle del Fontego.

-• The Grand Canal: The obvious way to ride the Grand Canal is on a Gondola.
+- The Grand Canal: The obvious way to ride the Grand Canal is on a Gondola.
 This costs €80 per gondola (with six people max) in the daytime, or €100 sunset and later.
 Prices are fixed, so check current gondola prices, and do not let anyone overcharge you.
 If you’re traveling Venice on a budget, I’ve got you covered!
 Instead of the gondola, you can ride the vaporetto between San Marco and the train station.
 This will be “free,” since the vaporetto pass for the Burano and Murano day trip you took earlier is still valid!
 I reeeeally recommend timing this during sunset.
 It’s so pretty (and a lot less hectic).

-• Option 2: By taxi.
-The fare for this 50 minute ride is fixed at €95.
+- Option 3: By taxi.
+The fare for this 20 minute ride from Venice Piazzale Roma is around €40.
 Make sure you get into an official taxi.
-They should accept credit and debit cards, but you can double check this as well as fare before getting into the taxi.
+They should accept card, and you can double check this as well as fare before getting in.
+You can also purchase online in advance (select “Town > Venice (P.le Roma)” for Venice city center).

 Adjustments to this Ten Day Italy Itinerary:

-• Visiting Siena instead of Milan: If you already know you have no interest in Milan, consider replacing that day with adding an extra night in Florence.
+- Visiting Siena instead of Milan: If you already know you have no interest in Milan, consider replacing that day with adding an extra night in Florence.
 From there, you can make an easy day trip into Siena (or any other town in Tuscany!).

 Any Questions on This Ten Day Italy Itinerary?